 Anxious times and anxious institutions require non-anxious leaders.
 Effective leadership depends on being able to separate your personal anxieties from the issues that affect your church or organization.
-Based on Edwin’s Friedman’s seminal work, Generation to Generation: Family Process in Church and Synagogue, this course will provide you with a basic understanding of how to begin the journey toward becoming an effective, non-anxious leader.
-Learn why understanding your own family of origin is the key to effective leadership, what you can do to grow in this capacity and the most important characteristic of effective leaders.
+Based on the book Anxious Church, Anxious People: How to Lead Change in an Age of Anxiety, this course will provide you with a basic understanding of how to begin the journey toward becoming an effective, non-anxious leader.
+Learn why understanding your own family of origin is the key to effective leadership, what you can do to grow in this capacity, and the most important characteristic of effective leaders.

 This course is comprised of a series of brief recorded presentations that can be viewed at your convenience on specific days.
 Interaction with the instructor and other students is facilitated through online discussion threads.
 There will also be three live online discussions with dates and times to be determined.
 These sessions will be recorded for students who are unable to participate.
 Live participation or viewing of recorded sessions is required for CEU credit.

 You will need a copy of Anxious Church, Anxious People: How to Lead Change in an Age of Anxiety by Jack Shitama for this course.
 Other resources to get the most out of this course (but not required): Generation to Generation: Family Process in Church and Synagogue and Friedman’s Fables, both by Edwin Friedman.

 *Using the Amazon Affiliate link further supports our ministry.
 Thank you!

 The course fee may be made in two payments: $99 at the time of enrollment and $99 two weeks later.
 If you enroll at $99 then you will be billed $99 by email on July 8, 2021, due by July 18.
 Enrollment is commitment to pay.

 About the Instructor